 For the time being the Zeiss-Ikon company stayed in business in Braunschweig as a producer of the excellent Zeiss-Ikon slide projectors.
 The company was later sold as Zett Projektorenwerk.
 Zett also made the famous Hasselblad slide projectors.
 The Zett factory was owned by Leica from 1990 until 2004.

 The Voigtländer company was established at Vienna, Austria, in 1756.
 In 1956 the Zeiss Foundation acquired the majority of the shares and over the years acquired more.
-In 1965 at a time when the German photo industry was already in decline, Zeiss merged its photo camera interests into Zeiss-Ikon Voigtländer with their main seat in Braunschweig.
+In 1965 at a time that the German photo industry was already in decline, Zeiss merged its photo camera interests into Zeiss-Ikon Voigtländer with their main seat in Braunschweig.
 Camera production stopped in 1972.
 The production rights of certain 35 mm cameras went to Rollei.
-Rollei and Zeiss joined forces in the Voigtländer Optical Works.
-The company produced optics for both Zeiss and Rollei.
+With no camera production left, Zeiss also withdraw from lens production at Braunschweig.
+That too went to Rollei as the Voigtländer Optical Works, first as a joint venture with Zeiss.
+Voigtländer Optical Works produced optics for both Zeiss and Rollei from 1972.
+As long as Zeiss was one of the ownwrs lenses were sold as ‘Carl Zeiss’.
 It is rumoured that some of the famous Contarex optics were made in Braunschweig.
-The company came into full Rollei ownership a few years later and it was the basis for major lens production at the Rollei Works.
-Rollei continued the production of a number of lenses under a licence from Zeiss.
-This is also the origin of the Rollei HFT lens coating, based on the Zeiss T* coating.
+The year 1972 also marks the beginning of the Rollei HFT lens coating, based on the Zeiss T* coating.
+T* was the multi-coating version of the pre-WWII Zeiss T single coating.
+The company came into full Rollei ownership in 1974 and was the basis for major lens production at the Rollei Works.

 The Optical Works Josef Scheider Kreuznach became a second lens supplier after WWII.
 As result of the division of Germany in East and West lens supplies from the Jena lens works became unreliable.
 At the same time Opton needed more time to reach full scale production.
-Opton had to start in Oberkochen from scratch with no tools and no machines at all.
+Opton had to start from scratch with no tools and no machines at all.
 Another problem was that Zeiss required their customers to order lenses one whole year in advance.
-That made the planning of camera production difficult.
-The solution was another first class supplier who could deliver on short notice, Josef Schneider at Kreuznach.
+That made planning of a growing camera production at Rollei difficult.
+The solution was another first class lens supplier who could deliver on shorter notice, Josef Schneider of Kreuznach.
 The Schneider optics were similar to Zeiss lenses but not exactly the same.
 In some markets customers preferred the Zeiss lenses, mostly because of the famous company name.
 In other markets there was no customer preference with respect to the lens (or customers were smarter).
 So the U.S.A. got mostly Zeiss optics and many cameras fitted with Schneider lenses were shipped to France.
 Even today the Xenotars and Xenars have loyal followers.